Educating, Raising Awareness, and Empowering

-Launched in 2017, the award-winning Auburn Examiner is a local independent news outlet focused on educating, raising awareness, and empowering through the stories of Auburn, Washington.
+Launched in 2017, the award-winning Auburn Examiner is a local independent news outlet focused on educating, raising awareness, informing and empowering through the stories of Auburn, Washington.

 The Auburn Examiner’s goal is to be a conduit for information to our readers, providing a platform for discussion and discourse generated from it.

-Our number one priority is telling Auburn’s stories and doing it well.
+Our number one priority continues to be telling Auburn’s stories and doing it well.
 There will be stories the Auburn Examiner does not run that other outlets do.
 We are an independent outlet with limited capacity.
-When the Auburn Examiner launched our standard was quality over quantity.
+When the Auburn Examiner launched, our standard was quality over quantity.
 This has not, and will not, change.

 Meet The AE Team